Healthcare Resources for Immigrants and Refugees

 Health Clinics (includes Federal Qualified Health Centers, community clinics, free and charitable clinics, etc:

-Above is an interactive map of all of the health clinics in the state of Illinois.
-All of these are available regardless of immigration status - and are low cost or free.
+View an interactive map of all of the health clinics in the state of Illinois.
+All of these are available regardless of immigration status and are low cost or free.

 Direct Access Programs